willthames/octopress/source/_posts/2014-07-21-completing-the-kokoda-challenge.markdown

 exactly what I wanted.
 I also made sure I had all the colder weather gear I was likely to need, as Danica was reporting that the temperature could go down to 1C.
-I hadn't brought a spare top but Phil lent me one so that I had a dry top, and also put on my arm warmers.
+I hadn't brought a spare top but Phil lent me one so that I had a dry one, and also put on my arm warmers.
 It was at this point that I lost it a little with Loz &mdash; he was ready to leave and I was just slowly getting my stuff together to get going and he said something that made me just tell him to shut the f*** up.
-Apparently Danica was surprised even to hear my swear, but even though me swearing is not that rare, me swearing at people is rarer, a sign that I was not feeling 100% happy with Loz.
+Apparently Danica was surprised even to hear me swear, but even though me swearing is not that rare, me swearing at people is.
+I was not feeling 100% happy with Loz.

 The plateau from the 60km checkpoint was probably the last running we did until the end, as Phil's knees just weren't feeling good on the flat or the